codr7/forthy2/README.md

 ```

 ### iterators
-All values are iterable, but most only contain one item. `iter` may be used to obtain an iterator for any value.
+All values are iterable, but most only contain one item. `iter` may be used to obtain an iterator.

 ```
   3 iter